 3. Inject the RS Clare ‘601 Cleaner‘ or ‘Claretech SafeClean‘ fluid and cycle the valve one time.
 Check that the valve can move from fully open to fully closed position by counting the number of turns, as specified in the valve OEM manual.

-4. The aim is to try and mix the incoming cleaner fluid with the old grease in the cavity as best as possible.
-Therefore, continue to cycle the valve whilst further cleaner fluid is injected.
+4. The aim is to try and mix the incoming cleaning fluid with the old grease in the cavity as best as possible.
+Therefore, continue to cycle the valve whilst further cleaning fluid is injected.

 5. Finally return the valve to the closed position and continue injecting cleaning fluid until either the hose end pressure gauge is at a maximum reading and holds there, or the full cavity volume has already been pumped into the valve.
 Stop pumping.